 We offer 10 sage tips from experts on how to effectively use community college to switch careers midway through your professional life.

-, whether due to outsourcing, layoffs or dissatisfaction with their current positions.
+.
 With many more adults deciding to venture into the hallowed halls of higher education today, those who do may find programs geared specifically to their needs.
 This is particularly true in community colleges, where more than half of the student body may be adults over the age of 22.
 However, before you launch a career change at your local community college, there are a few tips to keep in mind.

 Define Your Goals